Is AT&T or Optimum better?

 AT&T vs. Optimum bundles

 AT&T and Optimum both offer internet and TV bundles that can make shopping for home services convenient and save you money in the process.
 Bundling internet and TV can also get you service or equipment upgrades, like free premium channels or speed upgrades.
-Here are some popular bundle offers from AT&T and Optimum that may be available in your area.

 Best overall for bundles: AT&T